-WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with three-month bills unchanged and six-month bills dropping to their lowest level in three weeks.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with six-month bills rising to their highest level in more than three months.

-The Treasury Department auctioned $26 billion in three-month bills at a discount rate of 0.025 percent, unchanged from last week.
-Another $24 billion in six-month bills was auctioned at a discount rate of 0.055 percent, down from 0.060 percent last week.
+The Treasury Department auctioned $24 billion in three-month bills at a discount rate of 0.020 percent, unchanged from last week.
+Another $30 billion in six-month bills was auctioned at a discount rate of 0.055 percent, up from 0.050 percent last week.

-The six-month rate was the lowest since those bills stood at 0.050 percent on June 23.
+The six-month rate was the highest since these bills averaged 0.060 percent on July 14.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.11 percent last week, unchanged from the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged up to 0.11 percent last week from 0.10 percent the previous week.